 It could be said that 9 times out of 10, people don’t visit your website simply to admire its design perfection.
 96 percent don’t visit to buy, either.
 It’s your job to convince them otherwise via a website that’s built to convert traffic into sales.

-A clear CTA tells visitors exactly what to do when they land on your website.
+Developing a clear CTA will tell visitors exactly what to do when they land on your website.
 That could mean buying a product, hiring your services, enquiring for additional info through a form, or subscribing to your newsletter — to name a few.

 If you are telling your visitors to take 101 diverse actions through 101 different colored buttons, none of them are going to end up taking any action at all.